-I reviewed two recap reports recently in two very different industries.
-Each had a quality versus quantity issue.
+I recently reviewed two recap reports in two very different industries.
+Each had a quality versus quantity issue related to event marketing.
 And this painted a rich story of performance and value for the brands.
-First… let me give you some background on how we got to the data for the recaps in the first place.
+First, let me give you some background on how we got to the data for the recaps in the first place.

 Field Staff Recap Data